creativetechnologylab/python-for-beginners/introduction.md

 ## Why Python?

-Python stands out as a remarkably versatile programming language, finding utility across diverse domains such as web development, data analysis, and machine learning.
-Its strength lies in its extensive library support, offering a broad spectrum of additional functionalities for your code.
+Python is a highly versatile programming language, making it suitable for diverse domains such as web development, data analysis, and machine learning.
+One very important strength of Python is its extensive library support, which allow you to add a broad spectrum of additional functionalities for your code.

-Moreover, Python excels in interoperability, allowing interaction with other software tools like Touch Designer, Unreal Engine, and Unity.
+Moreover, Python can be used to interface with other software tools like Touch Designer, Unreal Engine, and Unity.

 ## Installing Miniforge

-Miniforge, a distribution of Conda, serves as a comprehensive package manager and environment management system, simplifying the complexities of package installation and dependency management.
+Miniforge, a distribution of Conda, serves as a comprehensive package manager and environment management system, simplifying package installation and dependency management.
 Its utility lies in the ability to manage separate Python environments for different projects.
+This in turn prevents issues from arising if different projects require different versions of Python or different versions of the same library.
+Another advantage of using environments is that they can easily be deleted once a project has been completed, which allows us to keep our core Python installation "clean" from add-ons that are no longer needed.
 Follow the steps below to install Miniforge on your system.

 ### Windows